 III-C-4: Direct Communication Essential.
-This Standard differs from Standard III-C-3 by emphasizing that a Notary may not rely upon a third-party interpreter or translator to communicate with a principal or identifying witness.
-Thus, the principal's and witness's communication with the Notary must be both direct and coherent.
-Notary statutes and regulations have seldom addressed the issue of the use of translators or interpreters.
-Standard III-C-4 permits the use of translators only if state law allows.
+This Standard differs from Standard III-C-3 by emphasizing that a Notary may not rely upon a third-party interpreter or translator to communicate with a principal or identifying witness in situations where the Notary and document signer do not speak the same native language (e.g., one speaks only English and the other only Spanish).
+Standard III-D-1 will address the matter of assisting individuals with disabilities separately.
+The principal's and witness's communication with the Notary must be both direct and coherent.
+Standard III-C-4 permits the use of interpreters and translators only if state, federal, or local law allows.
 (See ARIZ.
 REV. STAT.
-ANN. § 41-313.B.3; but see MNA § 5-2(6), Comment ("Moreover, a notary must not rely on an interpreter to communicate with the principal.
-Doing so would establish a dangerous policy.
-For any variety of reasons, an intermediary may not be capable or motivated to accurately represent the words of the principal or the notary.").)
+ANN. § 41-313.B.3; COLO.
+REV. STAT.
+ANN. § 24-21-514.7; MISS.
+ADMIN.
+CODE tit.
+1, ch.
+50, pt.
+5, R. 50.5.5.9.C; 28 C.F.R. § 35.130(b)(1)(i) and (b)(1).)

-The Illustration presents the very type of problematic situation that could arise if Notaries were allowed to use the services of interpreters and translators.
+The Illustration presents the very type of problematic situation that could arise if Notaries were allowed to use the services of interpreters and translators as a communication bridge with document signers who speak a foreign language.
 Here, the interpreter might have had an interest in the transaction involved, and such interests might be very difficult to identify or discover in instances where the Notary and principal cannot communicate directly.

 Article D: Individuals with Physical Disabilities.
 This Article is new and replaces the former Article which dealt narrowly with the subject of witnesses identifying the principal.
-The relevant provisions of the former Article were rearranged under Articles A, B, and C. New Article D reflects the appropriate contemporary societal attitude and legal responsibility to accommodate individuals with physical disabilities who need or request notarial services.
+The relevant provisions of the former Article were rearranged under Articles A, B, and C. New Article D reflects the appropriate contemporary societal attitude and legal responsibility to accommodate individuals with disabilities who need or request notarial services.

 III-D-1: Reasonable Accommodations.
-Some states have addressed the issue of Notaries making reasonable accommodations to individuals with physical disabilities.
-(See COLO.
-REV. STAT.
-ANN. § 24-21-509(1); FLA.
-STAT.
-ANN.
+Some states have addressed the issue of Notaries making reasonable accommodations to individuals with disabilities.
+(See Colo.
+Rev. Stat.
+Ann. § 24-21-509(2); Fla.
+Stat.
+Ann. §

-§ 117.05(14); see also N.M.
-STAT.
-ANN. § 14-12A-8.A; MASS.
+117.05(14); MASS.
 GEN. LAWS ANN. ch.
 222 § 16(b), where a Notary is prohibited from refusing notarial service to a principal with a disability.)
 In keeping with this view, the ASN directed each Notary "[t]o treat each individual fairly and equally, with kindness and respect."
 (RCOE Point 3.)